bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Misc

-There are a few other special cases for `.name`.
-These are only included for sake of completion.
+There are a few other special cases for `.name`, included for completion -

 ```js
 function hello(){}